Jeff is a computer professional who takes a great interest in politics and tries to always distinguish fact from opinion.

 - Hillary Clinton on Iran deal: "Diplomacy deserves a chance to succeed"

 Stresses the deal built on "a decade of bipartisan pressure and diplomacy.";

-11. Hillary supports diplomatic solutions when possible instead of military actions
+11. She supports diplomatic solutions when possible, instead of military actions.

 As mentioned previously, Hillary was instrumental in bringing Iran to the negotiating table to force them to give up their nuclear program.
 During her time as secretary of State, we worked with other countries to use a combination of military threat and diplomacy with Syria which led to Syrian president Assad to give up his chemical weapons.She negotiated a cease fire between Israel and Hamas.

 Some people accuse Hillary of being a war hawk because she voted to authorize the Iraq war, but it’s important to remember that she, along with the rest of us, was fed cherry-picked and even false information by the Bush Administration about Iraq’s WMD program.
 At the time of that vote, a majority of both houses of Congress voted for the war and a solid majority of the American people also supported going to war.
 It wasn’t until years later that we found out we had been lied to by the Bush White House to justify going to war.
 I find it difficult to fault her for making the same decision that most of Congress and the American people also made.

 12. Hillary supports LGBT rights.